Dzintars12/RF-FXTTS-Whitepaper/whitepaper/RF-FXTTS-Whitepaper.md

 - **Global Cohesion**
   The FX market behaves as a single organism.
 Local movements are expressions of global structural dynamics, not isolated events.

+---

+### **A simple structural example**

+To ground this abstraction, consider a common real‑world situation:

+When **USDJPY accelerates sharply upward** while **EURUSD remains flat**, the system interprets this not as two unrelated events, but as:

+- a **local deformation** inside the USD loop,
+- which forces pressure into EURJPY (the structural connection between EUR and JPY through USD),
+- creating a predictable correlation displacement pattern across the K₈ graph.

+This is not a trading signal — it is a structural illustration of how pressure propagates.

+---

 By modeling the FX market as a K₈ ecosystem, RF‑FXTTS establishes a structural foundation for understanding how pressure flows, how cycles form, and how symmetry is restored.
 This topological perspective is essential for interpreting the market’s behavior and forms the basis for the subsequent components of the RF‑FXTTS architecture.

 ---